yhakbar/terragrunt-3313-stacks-walkthrough/walkthrough/02-terragrunt/README.md

 It can be frustrating to define all that's required for a given Unit in a single file.
 There are often patterns that arise in how the same infrastructure is provisioned across environments that require more reuse.

-Terragrunt has some tooling that assists with this, but they come with their own problems, which will be discussed in the [next chapter](../03-includes-dependencies).
+Terragrunt has some tooling that assists with this, but this can come with its own problems.
+This is discussed in the [next chapter](../03-includes-dependencies).